Accelerating Time Series Analysis via Processing using Non-Volatile Memories

 There are two main approaches to perform time series analysis: 1) the self-join, and 2) the query-filtering.
 In self-join, all sequences of a given time series are compared against the remaining subsequences of the same time series.
 In contrast, query filtering compares a set of queries against a reference.

 Time series analysis algorithms usually define a distance metric to measure the similarity between two subsequences.
+Based on such distance metric, the literature classifies the subsequences with low distance as \textit{motifs}~\cite{patel2002mining} (similarities) and high distance as \textit{discords}~\cite{keogh2007finding} (anomalies).
 The state-of-the-art set of tools to perform time series analysis is Matrix Profile~\cite{MPROFILEI} (MP).
-Due to lower computation requirements, prior MP algorithms utilize \di{one-to-one} Euclidean Distance as the similarity metric.
+Due to lower computation requirements, prior MP algorithms utilize one-to-one Euclidean Distance as the similarity metric.
 Recent proposals~\cite{alaee2021time} have started to utilize Dynamic Time Warping (DTW)-based solutions because of higher precision~\cite{ratanamahatana2004making}.
-DTW enables the detection of events of interest in out-of-sync subsequences, \di{e.g.,} in subsequences that have different sampling rates.
+DTW enables the detection of events of interest in out-of-sync subsequences, e.g., in subsequences that have different sampling rates.

-Figure~\ref{fig:euclid_vs_dtw} shows the key difference between the \di{one-to-one} and \di{the} DTW approaches, in which we compare two similar-shape subsequences offset with a fixed constant.
+Figure~\ref{fig:euclid_vs_dtw} shows the key difference between the one-to-one and the DTW approaches, in which we compare two similar-shape subsequences that differ in their offset and scale.

-It can be observed that the DTW algorithm offers better results as it compares a given point with respect to several potential candidates (i.e., determines the best alignment).
-In contrast, \di{one-to-one} executes point-to-point alignment that cannot determine the best alignment in the presence of an offset. \di{One-to-one} can be considered as a special case of DTW where the \textit{warping window} is set to '1'.
+We observe that the DTW algorithm offers better results as it compares a given point with respect to several potential candidates (i.e., determines the best alignment).
+In contrast, one-to-one executes point-to-point alignment that cannot determine the best alignment in the presence of an offset.
+One-to-one can be considered as a special case of DTW where the \textit{warping window} is set to '1'.
 Therefore, we aim to optimize DTW, a more generic and high-precision algorithm, to provide a TSA accelerator for a wide range of applications.